awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   installation, this is accessible through the global object named :ref:`o2scl_settings <o2scl_settings>` and the command ``acol -v``.
   In a typical installation, the end-user should not need to use this.
+- O2SCL_DOC_DIR - Used by O\ :sub:`2`\ scl classes during
+  installation to refer to the directory where the documentation is stored.
+After installation, this is accessible through the global object named :ref:`o2scl_settings <o2scl_settings>` and the command ``acol -v``.
+  In a typical installation, the end-user should not need to use this.
 - O2SCL_EIGEN - Flag for Eigen support.
 The end-user will also need to define this for code based on O\ :sub:`2`\ scl functions which use Eigen routines.
 The command ``acol -v`` reports whether or not Eigen